ComplexCollaborativeAgents/aileenOG/README.md

 * My setup is throwing a lot of warnings.
 They are coming from SoarJavaDebugger that seems to be built for GTK-2.
 Adding the following environment variable should be useful in cutting down the warnings.
 `export SWT_GTK3=0`

-* If you want PyCharm terminal to show color coded logs, you can check the box for 'emulate terminal output'.
+* If you want PyCharm terminal to show color coded logs, you can check the box for `emulate terminal output`.